ssloxford/current-affairs-analysis/README.md

 The `proc_code/` folder contains a small python library for loading, managing and analysing data in accordance with the above format.

 Inside this, the `proc_code/webserver/` folder contains a small webserver that allows interactive management of the data.
-To launch the server, in the folder of this `md` file run `python3 -m proc_code.webserver` Open http://localhost:8000 for a static view or http://localhost:8000?edit to manage the data.
+To launch the server, in the folder of this `README` file run `python3 -m proc_code.webserver` Open http://localhost:8000 for a static view or http://localhost:8000?edit to manage the data.

-**Warning:** Do not edit any data file or use any other script while the webserver is running.
+**Warning:** Do not edit any data files or use any other script while the webserver is running.
 On exit (SIGINT) it will save the data back to disk, overwriting any external changes.

 To build a safe to view static website from the data, run `python3 -m proc_code.build_static`.
 This will start the webserver, `wget` each page, export a static HTML website into the `data/` folder.
 This can then be hosted using any static webserver, such as `python3 -m http.server`.
 For simplicity, `.sh` and `.bat` files are provided in `data/` to help with this.